paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] **`$ pip install bitcoin`**

 ^
-Now, Python has a library of Bitcoin tools called pybitcointools so the first thing you will need to do is install python via your method of choice if you don't have it already, and then use Python's package manager pip to install pybitcointools.
+Now, Python has a library of Bitcoin tools called pybitcointools.<br />
+So, the first thing you will need to do if you haven't already is install python via your method of choice, and then use Python's package manager pip to install pybitcointools.

 ---